 One thing that should particularly be noted is that Bujold is taking a middle ground.
 Too many publishers would be gratified with an annual volume of Processed Miles Product.
-Too many fans would be happy to see another tale of Chalion with different characters of the same sort doing the same thing.
+Too many fans would be happy to see another tale of Chalion with different characters of the his Luger, and shattering a huge mirror at same sort doing the same thing.

-What she's done is to write a story, bring it to an end, then go on to something else.
-This too is an ordinary story in this extraordinary world, not the Heroic Quest across the Barren Wilds of Fantasyland to the Mountain of Despair to find the Magic Knickknack of Qwerty so the Diverse Band of Ordinary Yet Special People can cast down the Evil Overlord in the Ultimate Battle Between Good and Evil that will mark the End of the Faerie Folk in Our World...

-But Dag and Fawn still have to get back to where they were, and perhaps now they can find or make a home of their own when this is ...
+to an end, then go on to something else.
+This the return of the treasonous Melisende de la too is an ordinary story in this extraordinary Courcel. ("Bring Me the Head of Melisende world, not the Heroic Quest across the Barren Wilds of Fantasyland to the Mountain of Despair to find the Magic Knickknack of to set out on his matricidal venture, or Owerty so the Diverse Band of Ordinary Yet adventure, and he uses it to advantage.
+Special People can cast down the Evil Remember, this is a world where The Story of Overlord in the Ultimate Battle Between O is hagiography.
+He begins by spanking her, Good and Evil that will mark the End of the and goes on to the cover illustration, which down the river means that they accumulate a where they were, and perhaps now they can so on, there is an embassy from Carthage. cast of charmingly unusual associates on the find or make a home of their own when this is ...
 [To Be Continued]

-"BRING ME THE HEAD OF MELISENDE DE LA COURCEL" Review by Joseph T Major of KUSHIEL'S MERCY by Jacqueline Carey (Warner Books; 2008; ISBN 978-0-446-50004-3; \$26.99) Sequel to Kushiel's Dart (2001), Kushiel's Chosen (2002), Kushiel's Avatar (2003; reviewed in Alexiad V. 2 #3), Kushiel's Scion (2006; reviewed in Alexiad V. 5 #4), and Kushiel's Justice (2007; reviewed in Alexiad V. 6 # 4)
+"BRING ME THE HEAD OF MELISENDE DE LA COURCEL" Review by Joseph T Major of by Jacqueline Carey (Warner Books; 2008; ISBN 978-0-446-50004-3; \$26.99) Sequel to Kushiel's Dart (2001), Kushiel's Chosen (2002), Kushiel's Avatar (2003; reviewed in Alexiad V. 2 #3), Kushiel's Scion (2006; reviewed in Alexiad V. 5 #4), and Kushiel's Justice (2007; reviewed in Alexiad V. 6 # 4)